-Jin Zixuan came in through the wide hall of the tower, sword in hand and stained with dirt from head to toe.
-He must be back from a hunt, she thought, and then she thought nothing at all as he squinted at her and suddenly dropped the game he had been holding.
+Jin Zixuan came in through the wide hall of the tower, his sword in hand, stained with dirt from head to toe.
+He must be back from training, she thought, and then she thought nothing at all as he squinted at her and suddenly dropped the bow he had been holding.

-“Young master,” the burly man holding her said, “please forgive us, the lass was trying to enter the Tower by force—”
+“Young master,” the burly man holding her said, “please forgive us, the girl was trying to enter the Tower by force.”

 “Release her,” Jin Zixuan ordered.

 The moment it took for the three guards to obey seemed to be too long for him.
-He approached with quick steps and pulled the man’s hands off of Jiang Yanli’s arms himself, stopping short of checking her for injuries.
+He approached with quick steps and pulled the man’s hands off of Jiang Yanli’s arms himself, looking over her, checking her for injuries.
 He frowned when he saw the bruises and cuts she had acquired on her journey.

 “Did she not tell you to fetch me?” he asked the guards briskly.